madison-college-rails/git-workshop-spring-2014/basics.md

 # You have changed the "working tree".
 The change is untracked.
 git status

-# Show a diff of your untracked changes.
-git diff

 # Add the file.
 git add <USERNAME>.txt